 - 1.1 The Rule of Two serves to protect minor athletes in potentially vulnerable situations by ensuring that more than one adult is present.
 Vulnerable situations can include closed doors meetings, travel, and training environments.
-LSA encourages and supports the implementation of policies and procedures that limit the instances where these situations are possible and can occur. - 1.2 The Rule of Two states that there will always be two screened and Respect in Sport and NCCP trained or certified coaches with an athlete, especially a minor athlete, when in a potentially vulnerable situation.
+SYSI Zone Associations are encouraged to create and implement policies and procedures that limit the instances where these situations are possible and can occur. - 1.2 The Rule of Two states that there will always be two screened and Respect in Sport and NCCP trained or certified coaches with an athlete, especially a minor athlete, when in a potentially vulnerable situation.
 One-on-one interactions between a coach and an athlete, without another individual present, must be avoided in all circumstances except medical emergencies.
-LSA expects that all members will help and support our goal toward attaining the Gold Standard. - 1.3 In the event where screened and NCCP trained or certified coaches are not available, a screened volunteer, parent, or adult can be recruited.
+SYSI expects that all organizations affiliated with SYSI will work toward attaining the Gold Standard. - 1.3 In the event where screened and NCCP trained or certified coaches are not available, a screened volunteer, parent, or adult can be recruited.
 In all instances, one coach/volunteer must reflect the genders of the athletes participating or be of an appropriate identity in relation to the athlete(s).